python-microscopy/python-microscopy/docs/Installation/Installation.rst

 Removing a PYME install
 =======================

-To upgrade PYME instead of starting fresh, enter ``conda update python-microscopy`` in the Anaconda prompt.
-Otherwise, read on.
+To remove an executable installer on Windows 10, go to **Start Menu > Settings > Apps**, find `python-microscopy` under **Apps & Features**, select it and press *Uninstall*.

-To remove an executable installer on Windows, go to **Start Menu > Settings > Apps**, find `python-microscopy` under **Apps & Features**, select it and press *Uninstall*.
+To remove an executable installer on Mac, delete the `python-microscopy` folder, either in Finder or via the Terminal.

-For executable installers on Mac, and conda installations on Windows, Mac and Linux, removing the conda envrionment (i.e. ``conda remove --name pyme --all``, see the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment>`__ for additional help) is the preferred method to delete PYME.
-On Mac and Linux, to ensure old channels and terminal environment paths do not influence new installs, we recommend removing `.condarc` and `.bash_profile` from the user folder.
+For conda installations on Windows, Mac and Linux, removing the conda envrionment (i.e. ``conda remove --name pyme --all``, see the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment>`__ for additional help) is the preferred method to delete PYME.
+If you want to completely remove any trace, you may also need to modify or remove `.condarc` and `.bash_profile`.